nshkrdotcom/jsv/README.md

 * **input**: `"20:20:08.378586"`
 * **output**: `~T[20:20:08.378586]`
 * The format is implemented with the native `Time` module.
-* The native `Time` implementation will completely discards the time offset information.
+* The native `Time` implementation will completely discard the time offset information.
 Invalid offsets will be valid.
 * Decimal precision is not capped to milliseconds. `23:10:00.500000001` will be valid.

 #### unknown